Click to dance with DTBF's DVD box sets

 Nebraska Correctional Center for Women

-Dance To Be Free has completed 5 teacher-trainings at The Nebraska Correctional Center for Women (NCCW).
+Dance To Be Free has completed 7 teacher-trainings at The Nebraska Correctional Center for Women (NCCW).
 In May of 2018, DTBF was invited to speak at the first ever live streamed Tedx Talk (line HERE) out of a prison.
 We shared the stage with 7 women serving life sentences who not only inspired the audience but humanized an often stigmatized population!
 NCCW has been the most supportive and welcoming prison we have had the privilege of working with since 2016.
-Their Warden, Denise Davidson and staff are on the cutting edge of prison reform.

 In 2017 we expanded into 3 women's prisons in Arkansas in their medium and maximum facilities.
 There is little to no programming in these rural facilities due to their remote locations.
-We are returning in 2018 to offer our teacher trainings along with reinforcing the work we did with our original trainees.
+We have maintained our programming due to a large amount of graduates sustaining the classes and local support with our Little Rock Community.
+We are returning in 2019 to offer additional teacher trainings along with reinforcing the work we did with our original trainees.

 In 2018, DTBF expanded to 2 facilities in Hawaii, the maximum women's prison on Oahu and the jail on Maui.
 We were given permission to film at both facilities during 3 teacher trainings.
-We hope to return in 2019!
+Hawaii is another world and in need of programming!
+Please check out our footage HERE

 Lowell Correctional Institution located in Ocala, Florida was our 13th prison and 8th state.
 Lowell is the largest women's prison in the U.S. housing 3k women.
 We had an incredible group of 24 eager and ready students!
-We are returning in January of 2019!
+We are now on our third training as of June of 2019.
+Since Lowell is so huge they have every type of incarceration - from youth offenders to death row.
+We are collaborating with Florida State University on researching the benefits of our program.

 Central Virginia Correctional Unit #13